Fecal Microbiota Transplant (FMT) for Inflammatory Bowel Disease (IBD)

 Fecal Microbiota Transplantation: In Perspective; Shaan Gupta, Emma Allen-Vercoe, and Elaine O. Petrof

 Over half of our body is made up of microbes that are working for us, but not actually a part of us.
 Each of us have our own unique microbiota.
-It’s a lot like a snowflake.
-We don’t completely understand this biome and our microbes have inspired a huge amount of study which has linked them to a seemingly endless list of health problems and conditions.
-Obesity, diabetes, autism, dandruff, alopecia universalis, diarrhea, cancer, depression, colitis and Crohn’s are just some examples of conditions that could potentially be cured by FMT.
+It’s a lot like a fingerprint.
+We don’t completely understand this biome yet and our microbes have inspired a huge amount of studies which have linked them to a seemingly endless list of health problems and conditions.
+Obesity, diabetes, autism, dandruff, alopecia universalis, diarrhea, cancer, depression, colitis and Crohn’s, these are just some examples of conditions that could potentially be cured by FMT.
 Our body’s bacteria boosts the immune system, metabolism, crucial hormones – and the list goes on.
 Anyway, it’s becoming increasingly clear that the study of our microbes will have stunning potential for treatment of all kinds of things.2 But we’re just here to talk about pooping.

 There is a current consensus in literature that IBD is very likely caused by a genetic predisposition to an unusual immune response to certain bacteria (endoluminal).
 Certain bacteria have been shown to alter the development of anti-inflammatory T-regulatory cells and proinflammatory cells.
 The composition of microbiota have been noted to shift in patients with IBD, who have less diversity in their luminal microbiota.
 Since IBD is closely associated with unusual microbiota, it’s natural to investigate FMT as a treatment.

-FMT has shown success rates for IBD as high as 80%.
-An infusion of healthy bacteria from someone else’s poop could heal your gut.
+FMT has shown varying success rates for IBD, with the most recent study reporting improvements in one third of patients.3 An infusion of healthy bacteria from someone else’s poop could heal your gut.

 Bonus Even the television show “Grey’s Anatomy” gives an explanation of FMT.

-In the last two decades FMT has been the subject of a huge amount of study because it’s an almost guaranteed and safe cure for C. diff, a bacterium that can cause problems ranging from diarrhea to life-threatening inflammation of the colon.
+In the last two decades, FMT has been the subject of a huge amount of study because it’s an effective and safe cure for C. diff, a bacterium that can cause problems ranging from diarrhea to life-threatening inflammation of the colon.
 It’s also become unexpectedly hip as a potential therapy for gluten intolerance.
 One IBD patient who reported success with FMT referred to the expanding field as the “wild-west.”

-In February of 2018, the IDSA/SHEA released Clinical Practice Guidelines for Clostridium Difficile Infection in Adults and Children.”
-Of all treatments for both first and second recurrence of C. dif, FMT is the only strongly recommended technique and one of two with “moderate” support for its effectiveness.
+In February of 2018, the IDSA/SHEA released Clinical Practice Guidelines for Clostridium difficile Infection in Adults and Children.
+Of all treatments for both first and second recurrence of C. diff, FMT is the only strongly recommended technique and one of two with “moderate” support for its effectiveness.

-Because of the concentration on C. dif, there is less direct research on FMT for IBD or IBS.
-But the research on C. dif is extremely notable because patients with IBD are at increased risk and impact of C. dif.
-The probability of contracting C. dif within five years of being diagnosed with UC is potentially greater than 3% and then increases the risk of colectomy, post-op complications, and death due to the dual conditions.
-IBD sufferers are also 33% more at risk of recurrence of C. dif.
+As most studies concentrate on C. diff, there is less direct research on FMT for IBD or IBS.
+But the research on C. diff is extremely notable because patients with IBD are at increased risk and impact of C. diff.
+The probability of contracting C. diff within five years of being diagnosed with UC is potentially greater than 3% and then increases the risk of colectomy, post-op complications, and death due to the dual conditions.
+IBD sufferers are also 33% more at risk of recurrence of C. diff.
 These risks are further amplified for those suffering specifically from ulcerative colitis.